 Route Alternative 2 did not historically originate at Chicago Union Station, but instead originated at North Western Station, several blocks north and west of Chicago Union Station.
 However, a connection can be made to main line trackage leading to Chicago Union Station via Route Alternative 3 at or near Western Avenue.
 This trackage is highly constrained by commuter-train capacity and may require additional infrastructure to accommodate the proposed Chicago-Omaha passenger trains.
-Slots in the commuter schedules for Chicago-Omaha service may have to be designed to fit around commuter schedules.
+Slots in the commuter schedules for Chicago-Omaha passenger trains may not be feasible, and schedules for Chicago-Omaha service may have to be designed to fit around commuter schedules.
 Freight trains are generally constrained by commuter-train schedules.
 Track time for maintenance in the commuter-train territory may be constrained by the addition of Chicago-Omaha trains, requiring night-time track maintenance.